 The supply chain is a complex, multi-faceted process encompassing everything from warehouse fulfillment to logistics.
 With many companies continuing to work towards supply chain optimization, the industry is ripe for innovation.
 As new technologies emerge that hold promise for streamlining fulfillment processes to speeding logistics, the traditional supply chain is rapidly transforming into a more advanced, more functional process driven by digital technology, artificial intelligence and other innovations.
-Listed in no particular order, here’s a look at eight of the most prominent innovations that are transforming supply chains.
+Listed in no particular order, here’s a look at eight of the most prominent supply chain innovation examples.

 Companies like UPS are developing innovative programs that aim to solve the last-mile delivery challenge.
 The company launched an electric bike program, eBike, which expedites deliveries in areas with limited parking.
 The program launched in Portland, Oregon and Pittsburgh, Pennsylvania, with the added bonus of reducing harmful emissions.
 Programs like UPS’ eBike support the demand for rapid delivery and enable companies to meet same-day and next-day delivery promises even in congested urban areas.

 With self-service and do-it-yourself logistics programs like Amazon’s Flex program, individuals can launch and run their own logistics companies to deliver Amazon packages, even employing a fleet of drivers and vehicles if they choose.
 While self-service logistics programs don’t resolve the truck driver shortage problem, they do offer an alternative for companies that face challenges with traditional logistics services.